Prepare and Submit a Bid

 The Question and Answer period is usually a fixed window of time.
 Be sure to submit all questions before the deadline, and only submit to the contact listed on the bid package.
 Other agency representatives are usually not permitted to talk to potential vendors, and doing so could disqualify you.

-Develop Your Proposal and Pricing
+Develop Proposal and Pricing

 Prepare a Proposal Outline